ArcturusSky/holbertonschool-hbnb/README.md

     - **models/**: Contains the business logic classes.

       - **__init__.py**: Initializes the models package.

+      - **basemodel.py**: Defines the basemodel class from whitch every other class will inherits.

       - **user.py**: Defines the user class and its methods.